Mommyheads

 The Mommyheads are an indie pop band who played from around 1987 through 1998, disbanded for a decade, and then reformed in 2008.
 Starting in New York City as the brainchild of singer Adam Cohen (who later changed his name to Adam Elk to avoid confusion with Leonard Cohen's son, a musician also named Adam), the band produced a string of quirky and highly inventive releases on various independent labels, most notably Simple Machines.
 Their music has been compared to XTC and 80s King Crimson.
 They relocated to San Francisco in 1990.
 The band signed to Geffen Records in 1997, producing a single album for the label before breaking up in 1998.
+Jon Pareles from the NY Times wrote that their Geffen LP had "perfectly balanced melodies".

-They reunited to record a new CD in 2008.
+They reunited to record a new CD in 2008 and have been active ever since.